onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 We will change the world!
 Oh - you don't believe me?!
 LOOK!
 I have the ENTIRE plan already!
     on the t-shirt

-Hep me build a better system
+Help me build a better system

 Welcome to the end of money